A decentralized social network that uses Markdown files over HTTP. Content and presentation decoupled. https://plaintext.casa

 *) Either nick or author is required.
 Use nick for Org Social compatibility.

 More fields can be added.
 They might or might not be supported by whatever tooling others use.
-In the latter case the tool should simply show them as text fields and otherwise ignore them.
+The tool should simply show unsupported fields as text fields and otherwise ignore them.

 Depending on the format, the header might be formatted differently.
 Org-mode files should be formatted just like Org-Social suggests.
 AsciiDoc files should use AsciiDoc's Document Headers.
 Markdown has no build-in support for meta data, so plaintext.casa comes with its own format for it, that is heavily inspired by AsciiDoc's.
 See the examples folder for all supported formats and their specifics.